-As we head towards the end of the Data-Driven Fasting 30-Day Challenge, many people wonder what they can do to dial in the WHAT to eat side of the equation.
+As we head towards the end of the Data-Driven Fasting 30-Day Challenge, many people start to ask about what’s next and what they can do to dial in WHAT they eat (rather than just WHEN).

-This final section of the DDF FAQs will give you some ideas that you can implement once you feel you are ready to take the next steps in your journey towards Nutritional Optimisation.
+This final section of the DDF FAQs will give you some ideas that you can implement once you feel you are ready to take the next steps in your journey toward Nutritional Optimisation.

 - 10.2 Maintenance Mode